Skip to main content

 The University of Kentucky Art Museum in collaboration with UK's Department of English and MFA in Creative Writing program will present a free public lecture by poet, novelist, performer and art journalist Eileen Myles 6:30 p.m.
 Wednesday, March 29, in Gatton College of Business and Economics' Kincaid Auditorium.

-Eileen Myles has become a feminist icon whose literary and artistic work has, in the words of the New York Review of Books, “set a bar for openness, frankness, and
+Eileen Myles has become a feminist icon whose literary and artistic work has, in the words of the New York Review of Books

 By Gail Hairston